Lurker (film): Production

 In December 2020, the script was featured on the Black List.
 In March 2024, it was announced that Pellerin, Madekwe and several other actors were cast in the film.
 The film's score was developed by Kenny Beats.

 Release

 The film premiered at the 2025 Sundance Film Festival on January 26, 2025, and was screened in February in Europe at the 75th Berlin International Film Festival in the section Berlinale Special Gala, where it will also be in competition for the Teddy Award.

 In February 2025, Mubi acquired distribution rights to the film.
 Later that month, Focus Features acquired international distribution rights.

 It was theatrically released in the United States on August 22, 2025.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 23 critics, indicating "generally favorable" reviews.

+At the 41st Independent Spirit Awards, the film received nominations for Best Lead Performance (Théodore Pellerin), Best Supporting Performance (Archie Madekwe), Best First Screenplay (Alex Russell), and Best First Feature, winning the latter two.